 Camping at Blue Spring State Park: Manatee Magic

 Searching for manatees?
-You've come to the right place – Blue Spring State Park, one of the jewels of Florida’s state parks.
-Surrounded by arching live oaks draped in Spanish moss, the constant 72F spring-fed waters are a winter home for up to 500 manatees.
+You've come to the right place.
+Blue Spring State Park, one of the jewels of Florida’s state parks, is the winter home for up to 500 manatees.
 Camping under a deep sapphire sky in a Florida winter - even the manatees seem to understand the magic.

 Blue Spring State Park, Florida